odelariva-gis/Urban-API-Repo/README.md

     d.

-3. How to fill out the config.py file
+3. How to fill out the config.py file:

     a.
-The config file will hold your username, password, and org URL so that you don't have to input it openly into the Jupyter Notebook itself.
+The config file will hold the username, password, and org URL so that they don't have to be input openly into the Jupyter Notebook itself.

     b.
 The config.py file should look like this: